yuansliu/memRGC/README.md

 	-h  	print help message

 ## Contacts
-If any bugs during you run our code, please email to <Yuansheng.Liu@uts.edu.au>
+If any bugs during you run our code, please email to <Yuansheng.Liu@uts.edu.au> or <yyuanshengliu@gmail.com>